Robert Williams (1811–1890): Personal life

 After the death of his first wife, he married, secondly, Lady Emily Maria Leslie-Melville (1815–1896) on 18 November 1858.
 Lady Emily was the eldest daughter of John Leslie-Melville, 9th Earl of Leven and Harriet, Countess of Leven (a daughter of Samuel Thornton MP).

 Williams died at Bridehead in Dorset in 1890.
 His widow, Lady Emily Williams, died on 10 March 1896.

 Descendants

-Through his son, Sir Robert, has a grandfather of Sir Philip Williams, 2nd Baronet (1884–1958), who married Margaret Peek, daughter of Sir Cuthbert Peek, 2nd Baronet and the former Hon.
+Through his son, Sir Robert, he was grandfather of Sir Philip Williams, 2nd Baronet (1884–1958), who married Margaret Peek, daughter of Sir Cuthbert Peek, 2nd Baronet and the former Hon.
 Augusta Louisa Brodrick (a daughter of William Brodrick, 8th Viscount Midleton).